Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "Small?
 Like Heff?"

 "Nah.
-He’s as tall as me, but Hoeff is bigger and a *lot* stronger, so...no wrestling, even for play.
+He’s as tall as me, but Hoeff is bigger and a *lot* stronger, so... no wrestling, even for play.
 He’s also *very* smart, and has very, very strong friends.
 Remember, you are here to speak for *all* your people. *All* the Sky-Tribes will be watching.
 You don’t want to represent them *badly* do you?
 So… don’t scare the peoples of every sky-place before you’ve even said hello."

 The Human standing up at the front of the Weaver raised his voice for their attention. ["Landing on *Heinlein* in two.
 Strap in!"]